Tennessee Surrogacy Laws

 Surrogacy Contracts

-Surrogacy contracts in Tennessee are recognized and enforced by the state.
+Although pre-birth orders are recognized and given according to genetic connection, surrogacy contracts in Tennessee are not enforced by the state.

 Independent Counsel